-CAYM New Team Member Training is an online course that takes you through the best practices of safe and effective youth mentoring with the assistance of a online coach who reviews the material with you.
+CAYM New Team Member Training is an online course that takes you through the best practices of safe and effective youth mentoring with the assistance of an online coach who reviews the material with you.

-If your ministry or church is adding a new youth mentoring team member, we recommend that that they go through a training that covers a basic foundation of mentoring along with comprehensive instruction in nationally accepted best practices.
-CAYM covers these topics from a perspective of mentoring as Christian ministry that is impacting their community and churches.
+If your ministry or church is adding a new youth mentoring team member, we recommend that they go through a training that covers a basic foundation of mentoring along with comprehensive instruction in nationally accepted best practices.
+CAYM covers these topics from a perspective of mentoring as Christian ministry that is impacting their communities and churches.

 - Biblical Basis for Youth Mentoring: An overview of scriptures that describe the biblical call to mentor.